FM Broadcast Filing Window - Low Power FM (LPFM) stations

 Unknown at this time.
 Expected to be in 2022.

 Click here to review our LPFM window mapping system.

 This window will be for original construction permits as well as for “major” modifications to existing licensed facilities.
-In LPFM, a major modification includes a change in channel without the need for a reduced interference study as well as a physical move of over 11.2 kilometers where there is 60 dBu overlap between the current and proposed facility.
+In LPFM, a major modification includes a change in channel without the need for a reduced interference study as well as a physical move of over 11.2 kilometers where there is no 60 dBu overlap between the current and proposed facility.